Reports show America is losing its competitive edge in math, engineering, science, technology

 “[T]he belief that we belong on the cutting edge of innovation, that’s an idea as old as America itself. … You think about our Founding Fathers – they were all out there doing experiments – and folks like Benjamin Franklin and Thomas Jefferson, they were constantly curious about the world around them and trying to figure out how can we help shape that environment so that people’s lives are better.

 To tell students already engaged in experimentation, innovation and invention that scientific knowledge is in our DNA is more than appropriate.
 But for too many students, it simply is not true today.

 Indeed, when it comes to math and science, we don’t just fail compared to other industrialized nations, we fail ourselves.
-Only 26% of our nation’s high school seniors perform at proficient levels or above in science.
-And, when these students do enter college on a pathway toward a degree in science or engineering, nearly 40% of them switch majors in what one expert has called “the math-science death march
+Only 26% of our nation’s high school seniors perform at proficient levels or above in mathematics and only 21% of our nation’s high school seniors perform at proficient levels or above in science.
+And, when these students do enter college on a pathway toward a degree in science or engineering, nearly 40% of them switch majors in what one expert has called “the math-science death march.”

 To improve these numbers, and to become a nation strong in innovation again, will require a lot of work, but it is work that is doable.
 Here’s how:

 I. Front-load STEM-related teaching.
 Tap into children’s natural curiosity and teach it earlier in school, and recognize subjects like math and science are as important as English.
 One recent story out of Chicago showed the benefit to students in learning math as early as preschool, where the lessons are integrated into “story time, puzzle time, just about any time of the day.”